-One of the favorites my mom made was Sweet Potato Casserole.
-Many people use marshmallows for topping, but I say that’s just a waste of good space.
-My favorite is pecans.
+One of the favorite holiday dishes my mom made was Sweet Potato Casserole and I’m thankful she passed on the recipe.
+Many people use marshmallows for topping, but I say that’s a waste of good space.
+My favorite topping is pecans.

 Sweet Potato Casserole Recipe

-In mixing bowl, beat above ingredients until smooth.
-Transfer to a greased 2 quart baking dish.
+In a mixing bowl, mix the above ingredients until smooth.
+Transfer to a greased 2-quart baking dish.

 (I usually increase ingredients for more topping)

 Combine flour and brown sugar in a bowl, add pecans, then cut in butter.
 Sprinkle over potato mixture.

 Bake at 325 uncovered for 45-50 minutes, until golden.

 This sweet potato casserole makes a great dish to prepare ahead of time and bake when you arrive at your destination.
 However, keep the topping separate until ready to bake so it doesn’t settle into the sweet potatoes.
 And it makes great cold leftovers!
 Much like candy in my book.